Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Results

 where $\sigma_x^k$ are Pauli $x$-operators acting in space of individual spins.
-In later sections, we will argue that the model with schedule $g(t)$ in (\ref{prot1}) and $H_t$ from (\ref{ht-1}) is, for a certain large subclass of $H_I$, optimal.
+In later sections, we will argue that the model with schedule $g(t)$ in (\ref{prot1}) and $H_M$ from (\ref{ht-1}) is, for a certain large subclass of $H_I$, optimal.
 Therefore, its solution can be used to learn about the entire strategy of using nonadiabatic QA for finding low-energy states.
-In order to explain the consequences of our solution, we must first introduce a method to compare performance of different QA protocols with $g(t)\sim 1/t^{\alpha}$ and different $H_t$, but the same $H_I$ and the computation time $T$.
+To show this, we must first introduce a method to compare performance of different QA protocols with $g(t)\sim 1/t^{\alpha}$ and different $H_M$, but the same $H_I$ and the computation time $T$.

 There is an additional time scale that characterizes the speed of QA.
-The operator $g(t) H_t$ has a bounded spectrum.
-Due to the exponentially large Hilbert space, this spectrum must have a high density region at some distance $\Delta E_t$ from the ground state of $g(t)H_t$.
+The operator $g(t) H_M$ has a bounded spectrum.
+Due to the exponentially large Hilbert space, this spectrum must have a high density region at some distance $\Delta E_M$ from the ground state of $g(t)H_M$.
 The Ising part $H_I$ also has a characteristic energy scale $\Delta E_I$, that is, the bandwidth of its spectrum (Fig.~\ref{fig:timescale}, left panel).
-Since $H_I$ and $g(t)H_t$ do not commute, the resonant nonadiabatic transitions between the ground level of $g(t)H_t$ and the dense region of its spectrum become most probable near the time $\tau_a$, when the operators $H_I$ and $g(\tau_a)H_t$ become comparable (Fig.~\ref{fig:timescale}, left and middle panels), i.e.,
+Since $H_I$ and $g(t)H_M$ do not commute, the resonant nonadiabatic transitions between the ground level of $g(t)H_M$ and the dense region of its spectrum become most probable near the time $\tau_a$, when the operators $H_I$ and $g(\tau_a)H_M$ become comparable (Fig.~\ref{fig:timescale}, left and middle panels), i.e.,